elialaz/Bms-Specialith/README.md

 # Overview
 This library uses the Arduino Serial library to communicate with a DALY BMS over UART.
-It was originally designed for use with the **Teensy 4.0** as a part of [this project](https://github.com/maland16/citicar-charger) and has not been tested on official Arduino hardware.
+It was originally designed for use with the **Teensy 4.0** as a part of [this project](https://github.com/maland16/citicar-charger) and has been tested on official Arduino hardware.

 ## How to use this library
 -Download a zip of this library using the green button above